Disease Guide ·IVDD ·2026

 IVDD Coverage Basics

-Most policies cover IVDD diagnosis and treatment — including MRI and surgery — if symptoms appear after enrollment.
+Most policies cover IVDD diagnosis and treatment - MRI, surgery, hospitalization, rehab - if symptoms appear after enrollment.
 Standard 14-day illness waiting period applies.
-Some insurers may impose a longer orthopedic/neurological waiting period.
-MRI, surgery, hospitalization, and rehabilitation are all typically covered.
+Some insurers impose longer orthopedic/neurological waiting periods.

 Red flag · Pre-existing